 A classically cut men’s suit in black will almost never go out of fashion.
-Women’s clothing has always followed fashions much more closely, and classic designs are much to find.
+Women’s clothing has always followed fashions much more closely, and classic designs are harder to find.
 They’re also often more expensive than buying the current trend.

 Women are complimented on wearing flashy, currently fashionable items.
 Not for choosing solid, staid, understated classics.
 Thus, it’s easy to fall into the trap of buying what’s hot right now – which is cheaper upfront and more likely to impress – than to buy what will last a long time.

 Fashion pervades every aspect of clothing, in our sleep as much as in our wake.
 As Adriana Huffington notes in The Sleep Revolution, even sleepwear is subject to the whims of fashion.
 Women’s pyjamas change fashion every so often, while men’s pyjamas have remained largely unchanged for the past century.
 A man could easily wear his grandfather’s PJs and not look strange.
 But a woman in her grandmother’s nightgown would be immediately recognised as anachronistic!